JoydipGope/Uber-Clone-App/backend/README.md

 This endpoint is used to register a new captain in the system.
 It accepts captain details, validates the input, and creates a new captain record in the database.

 ## Request Body
-The request body should be a JSON object with the following structure:

 ```json
 {